San Diego Grandparent Rights Attorneys

 - Visitation does not violate the parents’ ability to make decisions about their child.

 Once these forms have been prepared, your attorney or an FLF office can review the documents.
 You will also need to make four copies: one to file with the county clerk, one for your records, and two for the child’s parents.
 All of these forms will need to be presented to the San Diego county clerk and must be marked “FILED” to be valid.
 After filing the petition, you will be assigned a court date to state your case before a family law judge.
 In some cases, the courts may schedule a mediator date for you to discuss the matter with the child’s parents and a mediator.

 Prior to your court date, you will need to serve each parent with a copy of your petition, as well as a Responsive Declaration to Request for Order (Form FL-320) and any other additional forms that the judge may request.
 This form will allow both parents to consent or dispute the petition.
-Your attorney can help facilitate the serving of these forms, but generally they must be served by an individual 18-years of age or older and CANNOT be served by you.
+Your lawyer can help facilitate the serving of these forms, but generally they must be served by an individual 18-years of age or older and CANNOT be served by you.

 In addition, you will also need the individual who served the forms to fill out at Proofs of Service that demonstrates that you did serve each parent with the petition.
 You should also have this form reviewed by your attorney to ensure that it was filled out correctly and all necessary information is included.

 Finally, you will attend a court hearing with a family law judge to determine whether you will receive visitation or not.
-Your attorney should attend as well.
+Your lawyer should attend as well.
 As mentioned early, you may be required to attend a mediation to discuss the terms of visitation with the child’s parents.

 Custody rights for grandparents are significantly more complicated than petitioning for visitation, though it is possible.